ARMinARM/arminarm/scripts/README.md

 This is the directory for generic install scripts.

 - release serial
-- TODO PATH in .profile
+- /opt/arminarm/bin + /opt/arminarm/tools in PATH